freegggg0705/GoogleAppScriptArchive/readme.md

 newsblurAPIfetch.gs : fetch articles text by newsblur api upon article hash by gonna need decoding process line by line for chinese (For fetch articles saved in newsblur use)

 WhatsappParserGitCLone.md: About Installation Whatsapp Parser by Gitclone instruction archive

+Wallabag.md:About installation of wallabag Instruction